Explains what you can do if you experience a problem with the health or social care you receive or think you should have received.

 You may also be able to make a legal challenge, although the rules and timelines around this are very strict.

 This information was published in May 2017.
-We will revise it in 2020.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.